uesu/uesu-tf2-cfg/README.md

 [preview demo](https://www.youtube.com/watch?v=zuof0FGRi74)

-`note`: i use (wasd) and a standard optical mouse, change the keybinds or keys on what you want to bind if you're an advanced user!
+`note`: i use (wasd) and a standard optical mouse

+`note`: change the keybinds or keys on what you want to bind if you're an advanced user!

 <h3>what uesu config contains
 </h3>